 “It has been my pleasure to watch Serena skillfully integrate her classroom experience, thesis work, IDEA grant and Social Science Scholarship to create a complex and meaningful intervention program for enhancing the quality of our food systems,” Schwabe said.
 “Her intense level of engagement and leadership at FSU emanates from her uncommonly high degree of curiosity, strong work ethic and innovative thinking.”

-Alongside her academic pursuits, Baldwin is heavily involved in the FSU Center for Health Advocacy and Wellness.
-She is a certified peer health educator and a member of the FSU Healthy Noles.
+Alongside her academic pursuits, Baldwin served as the marketing chair for TEDxFSU 2016 and PR chair for the College of Social Science and Public Policy.
+She is also heavily involved with the FSU Center for Health Advocacy and Wellness being a certified peer health educator and a member of FSU Healthy Noles.

-Her interest in health and wellness has also supported her decision to obtain a part-time position as an administrative assistant at the center.
-The center introduced her to The Body Project, a cognitive-dissonance-based body acceptance intervention program, where she facilitates and leads small peer groups.
+Her interest in health and wellness led her to a part-time position as an administrative assistant at the center.
+This introduced her to The Body Project, where she facilitates and leads small peer groups focusing on body image.

-“One of the most rewarding roles I’ve held at FSU is being a facilitator for The Body Project – a body acceptance program that helps students resist pressures to conform to an ideal of thinness or muscularity,” Baldwin said.
-“It’s amazing to help students realize that body pressures affect us all in some way and see their body image and confidence improve throughout the sessions.”
+“One of the most rewarding roles I’ve held at FSU is being a facilitator for The Body Project, a body-acceptance program that helps students resist pressures to conform to an ideal of thinness or muscularity,” Baldwin said.
+“It’s amazing to help students realize that body pressures affect us all in some way and then see their body image and confidence improve throughout the sessions.”

-Last year, Baldwin served as the marketing chair for TEDxFSU 2016, a speaker coach, and PR chair for the College of Social Science and Public Policy.

-“My involvement on campus is a testament to the genuine care that I have for the health and well-being of my peers,” said Baldwin.

-After graduation, Baldwin plans to pursue a graduate degree in Food Systems focusing on food and agricultural law and policy.
+After graduation, Baldwin plans to pursue a graduate degree in food systems focusing on food and agricultural law and policy.

-“Most people change their career 5-7 times within their working life, so I’m not afraid to admit that I don’t have my future set in stone,” said Baldwin.
+“Most people change their career five to seven times within their working life, so I’m not afraid to admit that I don’t have my future set in stone,” said Baldwin.
 “I plan on getting my master’s degree in food and agricultural policy, getting some work experience and potentially going back to school for a law degree.”

-Baldwin has FSU to thank for introducing her to influential mentors as well as two majors she is passionate about.
+Baldwin has FSU to thank for introducing her to influential mentors, as well as two majors she is passionate about.

 “FSU has certainly impacted my future ambitions, helped me become a better student and allowed me to hone in on what I want to do with my life,” Baldwin said.
 “Recognizing and remedying the failures of our current food system is crucial for achieving environmental and public health objectives, therefore I plan to dedicate my life and career to food system advocacy.”